Understanding Narrative Structure: Definition, Components, and Types

 Components of narrative structure

 To guide readers through a coherent narrative experience, the narrative structure acts as the fundamental framework of any story.
-Each element of a narrative text contributes layers and meaning to the story, ensuring it resonates with the audience’s heart, head, and gut.
+Each element of a narrative text contributes layers and meaning and ensures that the story connects with the audience on intellectual, emotional, and visceral levels.

 Setting and Context